limikael/tinp/README.md

 Reference
 ---------

-For reference see:

-But in short, if we have:
+In short, if we have:

 ````
     var t=new Thenable();